balancer/docs/docs/reference/general/APIs/vault.md

 For a more in-depth explanation check out the [Batch Swaps](../../../guides/swaps/batch-swaps.md) page in Guides.
 :::

 Batch swap "steps" specify the assets involved, "many-to-many" sources and destinations, and min/max token limits to guard against slippage.
 There is also an optional deadline, after which the swap will timeout and revert.
-These return the token "deltas" - the net result of executing each swap sequentially.&#x20;
+These return the token "deltas" - the net result of executing each swap sequentially.

 ### **`batchSwap`**